Ruth's Allergy Diary

 Living out of a suitcase with multiple life threatening allergies

 Let me say this straight away, it has not been easy.
+(But not imopssible as you can see from the look in her eye when offered a genuinely freefrom burger!!)

 A hectic personal and work life has thrown so many challenges my way from away days, work meals out, team lunches, conferences, weddings, holidays… it’s been fantastic.